opds-community/drafts/opds-progression-1.0.md

 ## Examples

-*Example 3: Progression in an EPUB*
+*Example 3: Progression in a reflowable EPUB*

 ```json